 It is rare with a frequency of 1 in 70,000 females.

 In the case of a complete septum, patients commonly pres...

-The triangular cord sign is a triangular or tubular echogenic cord of fibrous tissue seen in the porta hepatis at ultrasonography and is relatively specific in the diagnosis of biliary atresia1,2.
+The triangular cord sign is a triangular or tubular echogenic cord of fibrous tissue seen in the porta hepatis at ultrasonography and is relatively specific for the diagnosis of biliary atresia 1,2.

-This sign is useful in the evaluation of infants with cholestatic jaundice, helping for the diffe...
+This sign is useful in the evaluation of infants with cholestatic jaundice, helping in the diffe...